 Production class, Five Sisters Productions, and members of the

-Tufts faculty, including Drama and Dance's Monica Ndounou, Khary
+Tufts faculty, including Theatre, Dance, and Performance Studies' Monica Ndounou, Khary

 Jones, and Sheriden Thomas.
 The main location is the Royall

 House and Slave Quarters, the estate where Belinda was enslaved,